 - In Sergey Lukyanenko's Spectrum, the main character goes to a planet of technologically-advanced Human Aliens and notes their Flying Cars and how one "highway" goes right through a big hole in a skyscraper.
 He shudders of humans one day trusting building supports and drivers that much.

-- One of Robert A. Heinlein's books, To Sail Beyond The Sunset, mentioned in passing a network of high-speed superhighways where all of the cars were computer controlled to avoid human-error-induced accidents.
+- To Sail Beyond the Sunset mentions in passing a network of high-speed superhighways where all of the cars were computer controlled to avoid human-error-induced accidents.
 At one point, a couple of characters mention the computer in their car was on the fritz, so they had to drive the old fashioned way, causing the trip to take far far longer.

 - Illium in Mass Effect 2 features a three-dimensional web of air routes for its (many, many) Flying Cars.